jrladd/CIS241/assignments/_posts/2022-11-10-final-report.md

 **Introduction**

 - Provide a one or two paragraph introduction, professionally written, that gives an overview of the essentials someone needs to know to make sense of the data you show.
+- Consider some of the ethical and logistical challenges that your data presents, and discuss this in your introduction.
-You **must** cite and link to your dataset, like so: `[text here](website)`.
+- You **must** cite and link to your dataset, like so: `[text here](website)`.

 **Data Explanation and Exploration**

 - Provide some details describing the data you are working with.
 What are the observations?
 The key variables you will be looking at?
 Are there any particular challenges in the data you will need to work through or be aware of during analysis?
-- Provide three polished visuals that describes the data in a way relevant to your question (descriptive, not related to your statistical model specifically--not a scatterplot).
+- Provide four polished visuals that describe the data in a way relevant to your question (descriptive, not related to your statistical model specifically--not a regression plot). *No more than two of these should be the same visualization type*.
 Write text that describes the data and what the visuals tell you about your data or decisions you will need to make for the analysis.

 **Statistical Analysis and Interpretation**